muradyan/qt-syntax-highlighter/README.md

 # Introduction

-A simple syntax highligher GUI application based on Qt library.
+A simple [LLL language syntax](https://github.com/ethereum/cpp-ethereum/wiki/LLL-PoC-6) highligher GUI application based on Qt library.

+The purpose of this exercise is by no means to create a production ready code.
+This is a simple prototype/PoC which can be extended/improved along with the language evolution and getting feedback from the designers on what/when/how should be highlighted.

 # Building